-Use with smart phone apps:
+Use with smartphone apps:

-- Notifications of app updates should not be disabled, and it is recommended that the user installs all updates to ensure that the app will function correctly and will be kept up to date. - The app must only be used with ReSound devices for which it is intended, and ReSound takes no responsibility if the app is used with other devices. - If you would like a printed version of the user guide for a smart phone app, please consult customer support or go to our website at www.resound.com/support.
+- Notifications of app updates should not be disabled, and it is recommended that you install updates to ensure that the app will function correctly and will be kept up to date. - The app must only be used with ReSound devices for which it is intended, and ReSound takes no responsibility if the app is used with other devices. - If you would like a printed version of the user guide for a smartphone app, please consult customer support or go to our website at www.resound.com/support.